Caring For your Pomeranian, Pom Information, Pomeranian Health, Pomeranian Puppy Care, Puppies

 6-Month-Old Pomeranian Puppy Stage

 Congratulations, your fur child has finally reached his teenage years.
 His attitude is everything now.
-He’ll try to break rules and test boundaries when he sees opportunities to do so.
+He’ll try to break the rules and test boundaries when he sees opportunities.

 He won’t become a juvenile delinquent if you have been training and socializing with him.
 He can attend puppy classes and learn additional commands.

 His baby teeth will fall out, to be replaced by a full set of adult teeth.
 Dental care is critical from this point on.
-The puppy will reach sexual maturity at some point during this time.
+The puppy will reach sexual maturity sometime during this period.
 It’s wise to have her spayed or neutered.

-Most vets recommend doing this by the age of six months.
+Most vets recommend doing this by age 6 months.
 A puppy needs plenty of chew toys, regular exercise, and proper discipline.
 Patience will be your new best friend.

 1-Year-Old Pomeranian